sagemath/trac_to_gh/Issue 7397.md

 # Issue 7397: Updated Primes to the category system.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7397

 Original creator: hivert